Call and Book Now!

 Although the décor may be considered a bit OTT to some visitors tastes, a visit to the restaurant enables visitors to step out from the leme beach front to a magical medieval haven.
 With such passion and flare from both the waiters and kitchen staff, visitors are guaranteed an adventurous dining experience.

 Address: Avenida Atlântica, 290, Copacabana, Rio de Janeiro

-Porcão Ipanema is a barbecue and steakhouse restaurant serving different kinds of beef, pork, mutton and chicken dishes.
+Porcão Rio is a barbecue and steakhouse restaurant serving different kinds of beef, pork, mutton and chicken dishes.
 Seafood and salads are also available.
 It has branches all over the world which include cities like New York, Miami and Brazil.
 This place is a favourite of many celebrities.

 A luxurious culinary and aesthetic treat, offering gourmet contemporary Brazilian cuisine.
 Urban, discreet and elegant--Laguiole is the perfect address for a business lunch or a delicious dining experience inspired by a visit to the museum's exhibits.

 Embedded in one of the most emblematic buildings of Carioca modern architecture (The Museum of Modern Art) and known for an inventive and tasty cuisine, the Laguiole exudes freshness.
 From the lounge, one can see sights such as Christ the Redeemer, Sugar Loaf and Guanabara Bay.
 The only one in town, the house is a materialization of the two greatest passions of its creator Marcelo Torres; super cuisine accompanied by fine wines.